raydac/jep-238-jcp-example/README.md

 </toolchains>
 ```
 The Resulted JAR `multiversion.jar` will be placed in root target folder and can be started with just `java -jar multiversion.jar`
-For JDK 8 it should show something like the text
+For start under JDK 8 it should show something like the text
 ```
 Hello Good Old Java!
 OnlyJava9Class is not in scope
 ```
-And for JDK 9 and greater it should show something like that
+And for start under JDK 9 and greater, it should show something like that
 ```
 Hello New Java 9+181 !
 OnlyJava9Class is in scope